CYLALighthouse/PM-Toolkit/docs/sam.md

 This report provides a printout of the latest assessment the student takes which shows both correct and incorrect responses.

-> **Best Practices** Use this report to review the results of assessment with students.
+> [!NOTE] **Best Practices** Use this report to review the results of assessment with students.
 Identifying trends in the types of questions students get correct or incorrect.
 Use a few questions as a warm-up for session plans, or create a session plan around test preparation.

 ```pdf
 /_files/ri_student_test_printout.pdf
 ```

+> [!TIP]
-**Key Elements**
+> **Key Elements**
-1. Student test date, lexile score, and test time for latest assessment.
+> 1. Student test date, lexile score, and test time for latest assessment.
-2. Full test questions that the student took on the RI.
+> 2. Full test questions that the student took on the RI.
-3. Correct answers are marked with a check, incorrect answers are marked with an "x".
+> 3. Correct answers are marked with a check, incorrect answers are marked with an "x".
-4. The citation of the passage used in the question.
+> 4. The citation of the passage used in the question.

 >!
 Student Test Printouts from previous assessments will be lost after a new assessment is taken.
 To keep a history of test printouts, print and store them in a secure place.